-Trainees who have completed 150 educational hours (or equivalent) are then eligible to participate in practicum / supervised practice.
+Trainees who have completed 150 educational hours are then eligible to participate in practicum / supervised practice.
 Elemental Practice Circles provide 8 hours of practicum experience.
-For trainees needing to complete all 40 required practicum hours, they may do so through joining any five Practice Circles scheduled throughout the year.
-The fee for each Practice Circle is to be determined based on final DORA rules.
+For trainees needing to complete all 40 required practicum hours, they may do so through joining any five Practice Circles scheduled throughout April and August 2025.
+The fee for each Practice Circle is \$700.
 A limited number of Fort Collins-based practicum placements may be available to trainees in the clinical track through partnered clinical therapy organizations.